RA-QA: A Benchmarking System for Respiratory Audio Question Answering Under Real-World Heterogeneity: RA-QA Baseline Benchmarking

-\textbf{General audio-language baseline.} Finally, we evaluate \textbf{Pengi}~\cite{deshmukh_pengi_2024} as a representative general-purpose audio-language model to assess how far a strong pretrained generative system transfers to respiratory QA without domain-specific fine-tuning.
-Pengi is prompted with the paired input $(x,q)$ and generates a free-form answer, which we subsequently normalize/parse for task-level scoring.
-We use Pengi in a zero-shot setting, with beam search (beam size $=3$), temperature $=1.0$, maximum generation length $=30$ tokens, and batch size $=8$.
+\textbf{General audio-language baselines.} We evaluate two general-purpose audio-language models, namely \textbf{Qwen2.5-Omni}~\cite{b33} and \textbf{Audio Flamingo 3}~\cite{b34}, to assess how far strong pretrained generative systems transfer to clinically grounded respiratory QA without domain-specific fine-tuning.
+Unlike the attribute-specific classifier baselines, these models are evaluated on the experimental collection as a single evaluation pool, rather than separately by attribute or question type.
+Each model is prompted with the paired input $(x,q)$ and generates a free-form answer, which is then normalized and parsed for task-level scoring.

-\textbf{CaReAQA-style generative baseline.} We include a domain-trained generative \textit{audio-to-LLM} baseline inspired by CaReAQA~\cite{Wang_Chen_Zeghidour_Saeed_2025}, which maps medical-audio embeddings into the language model space and injects them as a soft prefix for decoder-only generation.
-We encode each recording with a frozen OPERA-CT backbone to obtain audio embeddings and a GPT-2 text embedder for text embeddings.
+\textbf{CaReAQA-style generative baseline.} We include a domain-trained generative audio-conditioned LLM baseline inspired by CaReAQA, a state-of-the-art generative model for respiratory audio question answering~\cite{b17}.
+This baseline maps medical-audio embeddings into the language-model embedding space and injects them as a soft audio prefix for decoder-only generation.
+In contrast to the attribute- or question-type-specific classifier baselines, the CaReAQA-style model is trained and evaluated on the experimental subcollection as a single pool, jointly covering multiple attributes, question types, and answer formats.
+We encode each recording with a frozen OPERA-CT backbone to obtain audio embeddings and use GPT-2 as the language model.

+\textbf{Audio-only reference baselines.} We also report audio-only reference baselines to estimate the amount of clinically relevant information recoverable from respiratory acoustics alone.
+Specifically, we train audio-only MLP probes on frozen representations from OPERA encoders.
+Since the same respiratory recording can be associated with different questions and answer formats, audio-only classifiers are trained separately for each attribute and question type.
+However, these models do not address the full RA-QA setting, because they do not receive the question text and therefore cannot disambiguate the intended question, target attribute, or answer format.
+Instead, they provide a task-specific audio-only reference point for each target under a simplified setting.